ngaited/PrattAIEmbeddingsUtilities/examples/README.md

 Before running the examples, make sure you have:

+1. **API Servers Running**:
+   - Qwen API server at `http://localhost:8000`
-1. **Qwen API Server Running**: The examples assume a Qwen API server is running at `http://localhost:8000`.
-You can modify the `api_url` parameter in each script to point to your server.
+   - Infinity API server at `http://localhost:8005`
+   You can modify the `api_url` parameter in each script to point to your servers.

 2. **Required Dependencies**: Install the required packages:
    ```bash